Gas Infrastructure Safety Cases

 Safety case policy and guidelines

 In addition to the regulations, ESV has published three key documents which support the application of the safety management regime.

-- Gas and Pipeline Infrastructure Safety Case Policy: explains how ESV intends to interpret and apply the safety management regime, and clarify what is intended to be achieved through compliance with statutory and regulatory requirements.
+- Energy Infrastructure Safety Management Policy: explains how ESV intends to interpret and apply the safety management regime, and clarify what is intended to be achieved through compliance with statutory and regulatory requirements

 - Gas Safety Case Preparation and Submission for Facilities and Pipelines Guidelines: intended to help you better understand how to develop and comply with an accepted safety case.

 - Safety Management Plan Preparation and Submission for Pipelines: to help you understand how to develop and comply with an accepted safety management plan.